OCA/project/project_classification/README.rst

 ---------

 Create following classification :

 * name: R-D O% administrator EUR
 * project_id: YourCompany / Internal
 * to_invoice: 0
 * user_id: Administrator
 * pricelist: Public Pricelist

 In project.project form view, select this 'R-D O% administrator EUR' classification.
- When selecting it, the following fields in project must have changed to be the same as the classification ones :
+When selecting it, the following fields in project must have changed to be the same as the classification ones:

 * parent_id
 * to_invoice
 * user_id (Project Manager)
 * pricelist_id
 * to_invoice

 So when you need to create a new R-D project, instead of manually filling fields, you only select a classification and it's done.